KunalPandey-675/Bubble-Hunt-Frenzy/README.md

 ---
 ## 🚀 Live Demo:
-- Play the game directly in your browser:
+- Play the game directly in your browser(only compatible with pc's and laptops): https://bubble-hunt-frenzy.vercel.app/
 ---
 ## 📚 Technologies Used
 1. **HTML5**: Structure of the game.